Trish Gunby

 Patricia Washburn Gunby is an American politician from the state of Missouri.
-A Democrat, she has represented the 99th district in the Missouri House of Representatives since January 2020.
+A Democrat, she represented the 99th district in the Missouri House of Representatives from 2020 to 2023.

 Biography

 Gunby earned a bachelor's degree in political science from the University of Tulsa.
 She won a special election to the Missouri House on November 5, 2019.
+On August 2, 2021, Gunby announced her plans to run for the congressional seat held by Ann Wagner.
+Gunby won the Democratic primary on August 2, 2022, but was defeated by Wagner in the general election on November 8.

 Gunby is a resident of Ballwin, Missouri.
-On August 2, 2021, Gunby announced her plans to run for the congressional seat currently held by Ann Wagner.
-She won the primary on August 2, 2022.
-Wagner defeated Gunby in the general election on November 8.